 For AL29-4C vent pipe applications, comply with any additional requirements in the vent system manufacturer's instructions.
 Provide a 3" PVC transition piece at the boiler vent connection.
 Air piping must be PVC or CPVC.
+Connect to the boiler air piping only with 3" PVC (use a transition piece for 2" air pipe).
 Provide 3" PVC connections at the termination if using the W-M termination plate.
-Provide 3" PVC transitions at the termination if using a PVC concentric vent kit.
+Provide 2" or 3" PVC transitions at the termination if using a PVC concentric vent kit.

 - 1. Work from the boiler to vent or air termination.
 Do not exceed the lengths given in the previous pages for either the air or vent piping. - 2.
-See Figure 42 for attaching vent (and air) pipes at the boiler.
-Connections must be 3" PVC or CPVC only. - 3.
+See Figure 45 for attaching vent (and air) pipes at the boiler.
+Connections must be 3" PVC or CPVC only use transitions if needed to adapt to other material or size (2"). - 3.
 Cut pipe to required lengths. - 4.
 Dry assemble entire vent or air piping to ensure proper fit before assembling any joint. - 5.
 Maintain minimum clearance of 3/16 inch between vent pipe and any combustible wall or material. - 6.
 Seal wall or floor penetration openings following local code requirements. - 7.
 Assembling PVC or CPVC: (Polypropylene AL29-4C s.s. follow pipe manufacturer's instructions for preparation and assembly) - a.
 Deburr inside and outside of pipe ends. - b.
 Chamfer outside of each pipe end to ensure even cement distribution when joining. - c.
 Clean all pipe ends and fittings.
 Dry thoroughly. - d.
 For each joint: - Handle fittings and pipes carefully to prevent contamination of surfaces. - Apply primer liberally to both joint surfaces pipe end and fitting socket. - While primer is still damp, lightly apply approved cement to both surfaces in a uniform coating. - Apply a second coat to both surfaces.
 Avoid using too much cement on sockets to prevent cement buildup inside. - With cement still wet, insert pipe into fitting, twisting 1⁄4 turn.
 Make sure pipe is fully inserted. - Wipe excess cement from joint.
 Check joint to be sure a smooth bead of cement shows around the entire joint.

-Figure 42 Boiler vent and air connections
+Figure 45 Boiler vent and air connections